Jomos1/movie-list-public/README.md

 - run `aws rds describe-db-instances` to check if your database has been created

+db-link(jomari): jomari.cb9co1xxtizk.us-west-2.rds.amazonaws.com
+db-name:db_jomari
+user:jomos
+pass:youwish

 - run `psql --host instanceendpoint --port 5432 --username username --dbname dbname` to connect to your database instance

 - When connected to your database, create a table with the following columns:
   - id, title , year, genre

  ## Steps
  1. Inside your `lambdas` directory, you will create 4 lambda function routes (GET, POST, UPDATE, DELETE)
     - Add the following code snippet in your POST function in your `serverless.yml`: